square/connect-api-examples/connect-examples/v2/python_payment/README.md

 ### Provide required credentials

-Replace all your credentials in `config.ini`.
+Create a `config.ini` file at the root directory by copying the contents of the `config.ini.example` file and populate it.
 Note that there's sandbox and production credentials.
 Use `is_prod` (true/false) to choose between them.
 Do not use quotes around the strings in the `config.ini` file.
 (**WARNING**: never upload `config.ini` with your credentials/access_token.)